 There are a huge number of different species of fish found in UK waters – this website has profiles on over 120 species and sub-species, all of which have been observed in British waters.
 With such a variety of fish, and the additional variables of tide, weather, sea conditions and so on, there is a great deal of variation on the species which can be caught around the UK.
 However, many species of fish which come to the UK are migratory and broad conclusions can be drawn about the season of the year at which they will be found in British waters.

-Spring, especially early spring, can be a quiet time around some parts of the UK for sea fishing, as many of the winter species will have left and the summer species will yet to arrive.
+Spring, especially early spring, can be a quiet time around some parts of the UK for sea fishing, as many of the winter species will have left and the summer species have yet to arrive.
 Later spring can be seen as a transitional time as many of the species which have migrated away from the UK for the winter will begin to come back – plaice arrive in many parts of the UK in later spring, and mackerel, sprats, sandeels and garfish may start arriving.
 Other species such as pollock and wrasse are present throughout the year but spend the colder months in deeper, offshore waters where they are mostly out of range of the shore angler.
 Once the seas start warming up they will begin to come back into shallower waters and can be targeted by anglers.
 However, it must be noted that sea temperature lags behind the air temperature and it can take a sustained period of warm weather to get the sea to heat up.
 Silver eels can also be caught around estuaries and rivers during this time due to their migration patterns.
 Some parts of the UK see an upturn in cod fishing during the ‘spring run’ – the process of cod feeding to fatten themselves up before setting off for their migration to colder Scandinavian and Nordic waters.

 Summer (June, July, August)